 - Average response times

 During the process of writing our LifeFone At Home landline medical alert system review, we’ve also read numerous customer reviews, and a great majority of them are fantastic.
-They have a superb BBB rating, a nearly perfect Consumer Affairs rating, and an excellent Trustpilot score, to name a few.
+The company has a superb BBB rating, a nearly perfect Consumer Affairs rating, and an excellent Trustpilot score, to name a few.
 All of this means that this experienced company can be trusted to deliver what it promises.

-And you should trust them and order the system with the annual payment plan to ensure the best possible price.
+And you should trust LifeFone and order the system with the annual payment plan to ensure the best possible price.
 No review is complete without highlighting the amazingly affordable additional features.
-So we must conclude our LifeFone At Home review by reminding you of free spouse monitoring, accessories that only have a one-time payment and the most inexpensive fall detection on the market.
+So we must conclude our LifeFone At Home review by reminding you of free spouse monitoring, accessories that only have a one-time payment, and the most inexpensive fall detection on the market.